Shayn-khan-17/ML-Practise/README.md

 # ML-Practise
-this is the short practice on ML algorithms
+this is  short practice on ML algorithms